-When you’re going on vacation or road trip with your family, you want the car to be in the best possible shape so you need to decide to rent a car or drive your own.
+When you’re going on vacation or road trip with your family, you want the car to be in the best possible shape so you need to decide to rent a car, such as a party bus rental to San Jose, or drive your own.

 If you can’t decide between these two options, take a look at these things you should consider before travelling anywhere.